numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 `Cython <http://cython.org>`_ is a compiler for a Python dialect that adds (optional) static typing for speed, and allows mixing C or C++ code into your modules.
-It produces C or C++ extensions that can be linked into the Python interpreter.
+It produces C or C++ extensions that can be compiled and imported in Python code.

 If you are writing an extension module that will include quite a bit of your own algorithmic code as well, then Cython is a good match.
-Among its killer features is the ability to easily and quickly access the elements of a multidimensional array.
+Among its features is the ability to easily and quickly work with multidimensional arrays.

 .. index::
    single: cython